Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Numerical Experiments

 We now verify the real-world performance of the proposed convex training methods on a subset of the CIFAR-10 image classification dataset \citep{cifar10} for binary classification between ``birds'' and ``ships''.
-The subset consists of 600 images downsampled to $d=147$.\footnote{The parameters are $\epsilon=10$, $\beta = 10^{-4}$, and $P_s=36$, corresponding to ANN widths of at most 72.} We use clean data and adversarial data generated with FGSM and PGD to compare the performances of \cref{alg:train}, \cref{alg:adv_train}, traditional back-propagation standard training (abbreviated as GD-std), and the widely-used adversarial training method: use FGSM or PGD to solve for the inner maximum of \cref{eq:hinge_adv} and use back-propagation to solve the outer minimization (abbreviated as GD-FGSM and GD-PGD).
-The implementation details of FGSM and PGD are discussed in \cref{sec:PGDdetails}.
+The subset consists of 600 images downsampled to $d = 7 \times 7 \times 3 = 147$.\footnote{ The parameters are $\epsilon=10/255$, $\beta = 10^{-4}$, and $P_s=36$, corresponding to an ANN width of at most 72. } We use clean data and adversarial data generated with FGSM and PGD to compare \cref{alg:train}, \cref{alg:adv_train}, traditional back-propagation standard training (abbreviated as GD-std), and the widely used adversarial training method: use FGSM or PGD to solve for the inner maximum of \cref{eq:hinge_adv} and use back-propagation to solve the outer minimization (abbreviated as GD-FGSM and GD-PGD).
+The implementation details of FGSM and PGD are discussed in \Cref{sec:PGDdetails}.

 { {\% }}